-Facebook has released a new experimental application for the Apple Watch.
-“Kit” (Keep in Touch) is an extension of the well-known Facebook Messenger.
+Facebook has released a new experimental app for the Apple Watch.
+"Kit" (Keep in Touch) is an extension of the popular Facebook Messenger.

-The Facebook team responsible for new product experiments has released a new Apple Watch application called “Kit”.
-This is not intended to replace Facebook Messenger but to complement it.
-It is only available for the Apple Watch and does not require a companion application on the iPhone.
-However, it uses the Facebook Messenger and is intended for communication with "the closest contacts".
-All messages sent or received via "Kit" go through the Facebook Messenger service.
-Messages can be written using voice recording, dictation and the scribble input function on the Apple Watch.
-Support for emojis is also available.
-The app description shows the following features:
+The Facebook team responsible for new product experiments has released a new Apple Watch application called "Kit."
+It is not intended to replace Facebook Messenger, but rather to complement it.
+It is available only for the Apple Watch and does not require a companion app on the iPhone.
+However, it uses the Facebook Messenger and is designed for communication with "your closest contacts."
+All messages sent and received via "Kit" go through the Facebook Messenger service.
+Messages can be composed using voice recording, dictation, and the scribble input function on the Apple Watch.
+Emoji support is also available.
+The app description highlights the following features:

 Exploring the communication functions of the Apple Watch